-Qualify the Auction: The first thing we do is to determine if your collection is a good candidate for us to sell using our Model Trains Auction Service.
-Some sellers choose to pursue a Cash Offer (by submitting an inventory list) before they decide to use our Auction Service.
+Qualify the Consignment: The first thing we do is to determine if your collection is a good candidate for us to sell using our Model Trains Consignment Service.
+Some sellers choose to pursue a Cash Offer (by submitting an inventory list) before they decide to use our Consignment Service.

-Prepare Auction Contract: If we agree to sell your collection via our Model Trains Auction Service, Trainz will prepare a contract, which lists the terms of the Auction, including the payment schedule, whether the collection is to be shipped, dropped off or picked up, and any special conditions.
+Prepare Consignment Contract: If we agree to sell your collection via our Consignment Service, Trainz will prepare a contract, which lists the terms of the Consignment, including the payment schedule, whether the collection is to be shipped, dropped off or picked up, and any special conditions.

 Ship or Pick-Up the Collection: If the collection is to be shipped, we will send FedEx labels you so that you can ship the items to Trainz headquarters.
 If Trainz has agreed to pick up the collection, we will place you on our pick-up schedule when our pick-up team will be in your area.

 Execute the Contract: Prior to shipping or at pick-up, Trainz will have you sign the contract, and provide fully executed copies of the contract to you.